__STDC_IEC_ 559_ COMPLEX__

 The distance from the origin (zero) is given by one of

-defines a type-generic macro fabs
+defines a type-generic macro fabs.

 Also note that each complex type T _Complex

-is represented as an array of two T
+is represented as an array of two Ts.
+This means that you can also safely

 access the real and imaginary components of an object of